AlexPoltak/vrs_cvicenie_3/README.md

 ## baselidarreader is a template for all readers which inherit from this class.

  All reader inherited from this class should contain methods:

-    - `localfile` - lidar file in which the frame will be searched
+ ### getLasFrame, which Returns requested lidar frame:
+    - `pointtoadd` - point(structure that holds point info, which we can get from lidar file- it is in common.h file) that should be added
-    - `index` - index of frame, which should be returned
+    - `recalcRGB` - whether point should be colored according to its intensity

 This method returns  requested lidar frame
 ```js
 BaseFrame getLasFrame(std::ifstream &localfile,int index,CLidarToFrameTrans *lidToFrame,laserFrameRestrictionBase *restriction,int &openedFileID,int colormodel,double minIntensityColor,double maxIntensityColor  )